noFrostoo/simpleApi/README.md

 #### [**View**](https://simpleapi-evox.herokuapp.com/docs#/default/view_message__message_id__get)

 Used to view a message.
+Viewing a massage increases views count of the message.
 Parameter- path with message id is required.
 View dose not require authorization header.

 ```
 url: https://simpleapi-evox.herokuapp.com/{id}